 Travel

-In Year 1: We request $5,000 funds for travel to (a) UCLA (Dr Staba’s and Dr Bragin’s lab) to harmonize practices for placement of microelectrodes and recording and analysis of pHFOs and rHFOSs and (b) to UEF, Finland (Dr Pitkanen’s lab) to harmonize practices for the LFP induction model.
+In Year 1: We request $5,000 funds for travel to (a) UCLA (Dr. Staba’s and Dr. Bragin’s lab) to harmonize practices for placement of microelectrodes and recording and analysis of pHFOs and rHFOSs and (b) to UEF, Finland (Dr. Pitkänen’s lab) to harmonize practices for the LFP induction model.

 In Year 2: We request $2,000 funds for travel to the annual consortium meeting to discuss progress.